-The Issue and Dispute Resolution procedure (refer to diagram) shall be followed to resolve any problems or disagreements in a skill competition.
+The issue and dispute resolution process shall be followed to resolve any problems or disagreements in a skill competition.

-Resolution to every issue should firstly be attempted within the skill competition by the Skill Management Team (SMT) and/or Competitions Committee Delegate and/or the Jury President and/or the Expert's Technical Delegate.
+Resolution to every issue should firstly be attempted within the skill competition by the Skill Management Team (SMT) and/or Competitions Committee Delegate/Jury President Team Leader and/or the Jury President and/or the Expert's Technical Delegate.
 The Skill Management Team must take care of all consultations required for making the SMT decision.